sourcenetwork/orbis-rs/bin/orbis-node/src/reporting/README.md

 extend `InvalidCryptoResponse`, add statement shape/signature/anti-framing validation in the handler, update SourceHub's decoder, and add matching golden vectors on both sides.

+## Metrics

+`report_attempts_total{report_type, status}` is the main funnel metric — every `queue_report` call moves through some subset of these `status` values, in roughly this order:

+- `queued` — a new in-flight slot was claimed; `duplicate` if it collided with work already in flight for the same handler-owned key instead.
+- `capacity_reached` — the in-flight slot claim itself failed because `MAX_IN_FLIGHT_REPORTS` (128) was already full; distinct from `duplicate` (this is "too much unrelated work in flight", not "this exact report is already queued").
+- `signed` — the background task completed and produced a threshold-signed report.
+- `expired` — same background task, but it failed specifically because the evidence's `observed_at`/`expires_at` window had already lapsed (`ReportingError::Expired`) by the time enough co-signers validated it.
+- `failed` — the background task failed for any other reason (chain read error, co-signer rejection, below-threshold, etc.) — the catch-all for failures that aren't capacity or expiry.

+This covers "observation queued", "duplicate", "report signed", and "report expired" from this report type's own funnel.
+The other three named states live elsewhere, closer to where they actually happen:

+- **fault detected** — for DKG control/public-plane evidence kinds, a `dkg_transport_events_total{plane, event}` `*_candidate` event
+  (`origin_fault_candidate`, `equivocation_candidate`, `leader_equivocation_
+  candidate`, `ack_equivocation_candidate`, `leader_prepare_fault_candidate`)
+  fires at the moment a fault is first recognized, before any report is even built.
+PRE/Sign/`dkg_share`/`dkg_invalid_refresh_commitment` evidence kinds don't have a separate "detected" moment distinct from "queued" — a signature-valid-but-failing response goes straight to `ReportObservation::InvalidCryptoResponse`, so `status="queued"` above is the first and only signal for those.
+- **relay accepted** — pending-new evidence relay (`spawn_evidence_relay` in
+  `dkg/v0/coordinator/evidence.rs`, the non-blocking fan-out described under `dkg_control_message_fault` above) records `dkg_transport_events_total{plane="private", event="<evidence_kind>_relay_
+  accepted"}` on success, or `<evidence_kind>_relay_exhausted` if no current-committee peer accepted it.
+- **observation dropped** — deliberately *not* one metric.
+Two genuinely different subsystems can drop an observation before it ever becomes a report, and unifying them into one counter would blur which one needs
+  attention:
+  - `report_attempts_total{status="capacity_reached"}` above — the reporting
+    pipeline itself is backed up;
+  - `dkg_transport_events_total{plane="pss_stall_report", event="dropped"}` —
+    a completely separate channel, in `session_state.rs`'s stall-detection sweep, filling up (bounded at 256, drop-newest-and-count by design — see the doc comment on that field).
+This is about DKG stall-detection volume, not reporting-pipeline volume.

+`report_in_flight` (gauge) tracks the current size of the in-flight set directly. `report_health_checks_total{status}` covers `node_offline`'s independent health-probe outcomes, separate from the funnel above.

 ## Test expectations